 The Pembrokeshire coast path is on your doorstep.
-Either turn left out of the drive and keep on the level and walk towards St Davids or from lower Solva over the Gribin and on towards Newgale.
+Turn left out of the drive and enter the harbour parking where you are able to walk to Newgale or St Davids.
 Its beautiful which ever way you go.
 The walk from St Justinians round to Ramsey Sound is stunning too.

-Solva The harbour is a few minutes walk from Bucklebury where you can enjoy crabbing, kayaking and swimming at high tide and walking on the sands at low tide.
+Solva The harbour is literally outside Llys Aber’s driveway where you can enjoy crabbing, kayaking and swimming at high tide and walking on the sands at low tide.
 There is a café where you can buy drinks, sandwiches and cakes.
-Appart from the harbour and lovely scenery there is more to explore in Solva.
+Apart from the harbour and lovely scenery there is more to explore in Solva.
 There are gift shops and galleries, a pottery, a Cuban art café, cream teas, woollen mill, pubs and restaurants.
 Sailing courses can be booked through Solva Sailboats.
 Dressed crab and lobster can be bought freshly caught and prepared by Jan and Will the fish.
 The Post Office and local store is in Upper Solva as is the Church where Sunday services start at 9.30am.

 St Davids is three miles away and well worth a visit.
 The Cathedral is beautiful so do take the time to enjoy it and if you can go to a service the music is wonderful.
 The Bishops Palace ruins are another tourist attraction and in summer hosts outdoor productions and plays.
 There are many pubs, restaurants, galleries and shops and outlets where you can book boat trips, surfing lessons, coasteering, and many other outdoor activities (TYF).